What is safeguarding?

 At Horton St. Michael’s, the safety and well-being of our pupils is at the heart of our work.
 This means we take child protection very seriously.

 All staff and governors complete Basic Awareness of Safeguarding Training (Level 1).
-The most recent whole staff training took place on Monday 5 September.
-Our Designated Safeguarding Lead and Deputy have both been trained to Level 2 and above.
+Our Designated Safeguarding Leads have both been trained to Level 2 and above.

-The safeguarding lead in school is Lesley Montgomery and the deputy safeguarding officer is Lacey Royall.
-Our safeguarding governor is Helen Stead.
+The safeguarding lead in school is Rebecca Walker and the deputy safeguarding officers are Anna Bennett, Lacey Royall and Emma Ashford.
+Our safeguarding governor is Julia Cann.

 All staff recruitment panels include a person who has completed Safer Recruitment in Education training.